F88/promidas/README.md

       `NormalizedPrototype` objects from the list response.
     - On a detail page or modal, first call `store.getById(id)`.
-    - If the prototype is not found in the store, fall back to a single-item fetch using `protopediaNoStoreClient`, normalize the result, insert it into the store, and then render it.
+    - If the prototype is not found in the store, fall back to a single-item fetch using `createProtopediaApiCustomClient`, normalize the result, insert it into the store, and then render it.

 ### Server-side examples